microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 HP = 10 + STR stat + 1d6(with a minimum of 3).

 If a player is damaged to the point where their HP reaches zero (or below zero), the player becomes "downed", or unconscious and near death, with 0 HP.
-Further damage directly reduces STR.
-If STR reaches below zero, the player dies.
+Further damage directly reduces their highest stat (STR, DEX, or MIND).
+If that stat reaches below zero, the player dies.
 While down, at the start of your turn, roll a d6.
 You have 3 chances (1 chance per turn) to roll above a 3.
 If successful, you are stable and return to 1 HP (STR is returned to normal as well).
 Otherwise, if unsuccessful 3 turns, the player dies.

 **Speed** comes in 3 tiers.
 You are either Slow(20ft.), Normal(30ft.) or Fast(35ft.).
 Speed is determined by the game master and can be affected by spells and conditions.
 Typically, Fighters or Paladins with Heavy armor are Slow, Rogues and Rangers are Fast, and the rest are Normal speed.
 (5ft. is approximately 1 "Square")